Tuinity/Tuinity/README.md

 Tuinity
 ==

-Experimental fork of paper.
-I would personally not recommend using this in a production server (or at all).
+Fork of paper, aimed at improving server performance at high playercounts.
 The fork is based off of aikar's EMC framework found here: https://github.com/starlis/empirecraft

 ## Contact